nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Deletes the specified task according to the index given

 Format: `t del INDEX`
-* Deletes the task at the specified index from the storage
+* Deletes the task at the specified `INDEX` from the task list.
-* The index refers to the index number shown in the task list.
+* The `INDEX` refers to the index number shown in the task list.
-* The index must be a positive integer 1, 2, 3, …
+* The `INDEX` must be a positive integer 1, 2, 3, …
 * If the task list is empty and the user inputs any number, an error message will be displayed.
 * If the index is non-positive or more than the number of tasks in the list, an error message will be displayed.